rdpate/helpfile/readme.md

 Help Sections
 -------------

-Help text is divided by section into files located in a "helpfile" subdirectory in the same directory as the file they describe, named after the file's basename plus subtopic, section type, language, and file format, separated by periods.
+Help text is divided by section into files located in a "help" subdirectory in the same directory as the file they describe, named after the file's basename plus subtopic, section type, language, and file format, separated by periods.
 The basename may include periods, but no other component may.

     /path/to/file
-    /path/to/helpfile/file.help.en.txt
+    /path/to/help/file.help.en.txt
-    /path/to/helpfile/file.version.en.txt
+    /path/to/help/file.version.en.txt

 If a section is not found and the parent file is a symlink, it is recursively resolved until either the section is found or the file is no longer a symlink:

     $ which example
     /path/to/example
-    $ ls /path/to/helpfile/example.help.en.txt
+    $ ls /path/to/help/example.help.en.txt
-    ls: /path/to/helpfile/example.help.en.txt: No such file or directory
+    ls: /path/to/help/example.help.en.txt: No such file or directory
     $ readlink /path/to/example
     ../../another/path/another-name
-    $ ls /path/to/../../another/path/helpfile/another-name.help.en.txt
+    $ ls /path/to/../../another/path/help/another-name.help.en.txt
-    /path/to/../../another/path/helpfile/another-name.help.en.txt
+    /path/to/../../another/path/help/another-name.help.en.txt

 If the sections are still not found, internal sections are searched (see Internal Help Sections).